cmars/ormesh/README.md

 ## What kind of services?

-Text-based protocols (email, messaging), sensors & actuators, home automation, and file synchronization are just some ideas to get you started.
+HTTP, email, messaging, sensors & actuators, home automation, and file synchronization are just some ideas to get you started.

 In general, services that require little bandwidth or tolerate latency.
 With ormesh, they can be accessed without the hassle of setting up iptables, NAT